 A successful presentation helps engage your audience in the subject matter and convey your message correctly.
 With the proper presentation skills, your talk can improve from nervous speech to confident conversation.
 As a general rule, it’s important to consider each step of your presentation preparation carefully before finalizing your speech.
-Here are ten presentation tips to keep in mind.
+You may be wondering how to create a good presentation, which is why we have compiled a list of 10 tips to keep in mind for effective presentations.

 10 Tips for Giving Effective Presentations

 When giving an engaging presentation, you’ll want to provide your audience with the key points they need to understand your message and keep their attention throughout the speech.
 Whether you plan to use bullet points, notes or memorization, it is a good idea to go over the most helpful presentation tips to ensure you know exactly what you want to include in your talk.

 One of the best ways to engage the audience in your presentation is to tell a story.
 Sharing your personal events and thoughts can increase your relatability while allowing the audience to feel connected to your story and comfortable in your presence.
 Making the audience comfortable can also increase your confidence on stage, as the audience interacts and engages in your story and presence.

 Stories are one of the main reasons that audience members pay attention to speeches or talks.
 Without them, the audience might become bored or start to drift away.
 A conversational, story-like speech means the audience is more likely to be interested in what you have to say and even remember some of your key points.

 To tell a story within a speech, it’s a good rule of thumb to begin your presentation with a story or act like the speech is a story itself.
 Think about what you want to tell the audience and ensure your presentation contains those elements.
 There are two ways to focus on storytelling mechanics within your speech — focus on characters or find the changing dynamic of your story.